bonimy/MushROMs/doc/SMB1 Level Format.md

 **`$04:C06C`**: Hardcodes the bank byte of the area sprite data pointer to `0x04`.

 As an example, we will get the sprite data pointer for the first area of W1-1.
 It's area number is `0x25`.
 Its area type is _Above ground_ and its area index is `0x05`.
-The table offset for _above ground_ is `0x06`, so we move 6 bytes down the low and high byte pointers (2nd row of tables).
+The table offset for _above ground_ is `0x06`, so we move 6 bytes down the low and high byte pointer table (starting us at the second row).
 Then from the second row, we move 5 bytes down the list.
 So the low byte of the sprite pointer is `0x38` and the high byte is `0xC3`.
 The bank byte is always `0x04`, so the sprite data pointer for area 0x25 is `$04:C369`.

 ### Area object data pointers